Epicodus-Curriculum/career-services-full-stack/pt40weeks-career-services-master-schedule.md

-While it’s vital to learn how to code if you want to be a software developer, finding your first job can be a challenge.
+While it's vital to learn how to code if you want to be a software developer, finding your first job can be a challenge.
 Over the years, we’ve identified processes and behaviors that tend to make the difference between a graduate being successful or not.
 To this end, alongside the coding curriculum you’ll be going through during the program, there is also a career services curriculum.
 The same expectations and deadlines will apply to both types of assignments.

 Your advisor will send out an email with the specific dates when different pieces of the career services curriculum will occur, but here is a broad overview of what you can expect.